Looking for an employer of record in Ireland? Here’s what you need to know

 PEO in Ireland

-While PEOs are useful for outsourcing HR tasks, they donโt act as the legal employer for your team in Ireland.
+While PEOs are useful for outsourcing HR tasks, they don’t act as the legal employer for your team in Ireland, unlike EORs.
 This means you still need to establish a registered legal entity in Ireland if you want to hire employees there.

-When you hire through Payoneer WFM, we handle onboarding, employment contracts, taxes, payroll, benefits, and work permits, all while helping you navigate and comply with Irelandโs local labor laws.
+When you onboard through Payoneer Workforce Management, we may assist with employment contracts, taxes, payroll, and benefits, while helping you navigate and comply with Ireland’s local labor laws.

 1) What is an employer of record in Ireland?

-An Employer of Record (EOR) in Ireland is a third-party organization that acts as the legal employer on behalf of international businesses and manages onboarding, payroll, taxes, benefits administration, and compliance without requiring a local entity.
+Typically, an Employer of Record (EOR) is a third-party organization that acts as the legal employer on behalf of international businesses and manages onboarding, payroll, taxes, benefits administration, and compliance without requiring a local entity.
+However, the EOR model may not be permitted or recognized in Ireland, so you may use a Temporary Work Agency instead for support with onboarding and paying Irish talent.

 2) Can a U.S. company employ someone in Ireland?

 Yes.
-A U.S. company can hire in Ireland by establishing a local legal entity, hiring exclusively contractors (rather than full-time employees), or partnering with an Employer of Record, such as Payoneer WFM.
+A U.S. company can hire in Ireland by establishing a local legal entity, hiring exclusively contractors (rather than full-time employees), or partnering with a Temporary Work Agency.

 3) Does an EOR help with tax filings in Ireland?